LEADDESK GENERAL TERMS AND CONDITIONS

-“Designated Users” shall mean those employees, sales agents or contractors of Customer or designated by Customer who are entitled to use the LeadDesk Service under this Agreement the amount of which users shall be specified in the Order Sheet.
+“Designated Users” shall mean those employees, sales agents or contractors of Customer or designated by Customer who have been given the right to use the LeadDesk Service under this Agreement to the extent of the licence of Customer, and the amount of which users shall be specified in the Order Sheet.

 “Intellectual Property Rights” shall mean copyrights and other similar rights and related rights (including database and catalogue rights), patents, utility models, trademarks, trade secrets, know-how and any other form of registered or unregistered intellectual property rights as well as any applications for any of the foregoing.

 “LeadDesk Products” shall mean LeadDesk Service and any additional service, product, database, software or equipment provided by Supplier to the Customer, including without limitation Telecommunication Services, as applicable.

 “LeadDesk Service” shall mean the proprietary “LeadDesk” online software service as specified in the Order Sheet or a communications service specified in the Order Sheet.

 “Order Sheet” shall mean Appendix 1 to the Agreement.